Computer Support Group

 This shop is 600 square feet and is staffed by a senior electronics engineer, an electronics engineer and a senior electronics technician.
 They specialize in the repair of electronic instruments and the design of new instruments, supporting all the user programs of the laboratory.
 They build special items for researchers, such as amplifiers and current sources, and help maintain, repair and improve facility equipment, such as the power supplies – rectifiers, capacitors, etc. – helium liquefiers and associated control systems.

 This department consists of several mechanical technicians, electricians, supervisors, and other engineers and support staff members.
-The department is responsible for maintenance and upkeep of the building – inside and out – and oversees building upgrades and renovations, including a recent $7.5 million infrastructure upgrade.
+The department is responsible for maintenance and upkeep of the building – inside and out – and oversees building upgrades and renovations.

 This shop is the linchpin between the magnet and the user.
 The highly skilled and specialized technicians design, build and fix custom sample holders, probes, connector cables, vacuum fittings, rotators and more.
 They also repair, test and maintain the lab's cryogenic equipment.
 The shop also functions like a very specialized general store for scientists.
 Users often travel from overseas and have just 5 to 7 days of magnet time; instrument shop staff makes sure users have the equipment they need to collect good data.